 Grindsmith Deansgate, 231 - 233 Deansgate, Manchester, Greater Manchester, M3 4EN - Visit now

-There are now three Grindsmiths – one is inside a specially-created eco pod in Greengate Square, not far from Manchester Cathedral, there’s a brand spanking new branch over at Media City and this one here inside the Great Northern Warehouse on Deansgate.
+There are now three Grindsmiths – one is inside a specially-created eco pod in Greengate Square, not far from Manchester Cathedral, there’s a branch over at Media City and then this one, inside a spacious arch adjacent to the Great Northern Warehouse on Deansgate.
 All serve excellent coffee.

 North Tea Power, 36 Tib Street, Manchester, Greater Manchester, M4 1LA - Visit now